kitnil/awesome/README.md

 - [nyrna](https://github.com/Merrit/nyrna) - Nyrna - Suspend games and applications.
 - [open-source-flutter-apps](https://github.com/tortuvshin/open-source-flutter-apps) - :iphone: List of open source Flutter applications :octocat:
 - [awesome-flutter](https://github.com/Solido/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.
+- [nexus-tools](https://github.com/corbindavenport/nexus-tools) - Installer for ADB, Fastboot, and other Android tools on Linux, macOS, Chrome OS, and Windows
 - [chromedeveditor](https://github.com/googlearchive/chromedeveditor) - Chrome Dev Editor is a developer tool for building apps on the Chrome platform - Chrome Apps and Web Apps, in JavaScript or Dart.
 (NO LONGER IN ACTIVE DEVELOPMENT)

 ## Dhall